Yuto Nakajima: 2025–present

 He is set to appear in a movie and a drama in January 2025.
 The movie 366 Days is an original movie inspired by a song of the same title by Japanese rock band HY (also contributing to the soundtrack).
 Nakajima is set to play the supporting role Ryusei Kayoda and the role requires him to speak in Okinawan accent.

 He is also set to appear as the co-lead in the KTV/Fuji Television live-action drama adaptation of the manga of the same name The Top Secret, playing two roles: Aoki Ikko and Suzuki Katsuhiro.
 This is the second live-action adaptation of the manga and the first in a drama format.

 On August 28, 2025, Yuto Nakajima announced his graduation from the group to seek an acting career.
 According to the Starto Entertainment post, he is to open a personal fan club in October, date pending.

+Personal life

+On April 11, 2026, Nakajima and actress Yuko Araki jointly announced that they had officially registered their marriage.